tc39/proposal-seeded-random/README.md

 `Math.seededRandoms(seed)`
 ----------------------------

 I propose to add a new method to the `Math` object, provisionally named `seededRandoms()`.
-It takes a single required argument, the `seed`, which is a JS number (or integer?
-I dunno what's best).
+It takes a single required argument, the `seed`, which is either a JS integer or BigInt.

 It is a generator function, and the iterator it returns will yield an infinite sequence of random values seeded by the provided `seed`.

 That is, the usage will be something like: